 - The Snoqualmie Valley Trail via the footbridge above the Tolt River

-Looking for more information about salmon and where you can view them beyond the Valley?
+Looking for more information about salmon and how you can view them virtually or outside the Valley?
 Our partners at King County have developed the “Salmon SEEson” program, which helps people witness this amazing migration at locations all around the county.
 You can also learn more about how the Mountains to Sound Greenway Trust’s restoration work helps salmon here.